-Make sure everybody understand the value of the data that is being collected.
+Make sure everybody understands the value of the data that is being collected.

-Incentives and playful competition can be effective but after making an important safety observation or finding a new valuable lead, receiving swift praise and acknowledgement is often the best motivational boost.
+Incentives and playful competition can be effective but after making an important safety observation or finding a new valuable lead, receiving swift praise and acknowledgment is often the best motivational boost.

 5. Data access for clients